pocc/tshark.dev/content/packetcraft/scripted_gen.md

 If you do not send data with icmp like `"Scapy is easy!"` above, Scapy won't compute checksums and Wireshark will complain.
 {{% /notice %}}

-If you want to livecapture with scapy [it should be possible]](/capture/sources/downloading_file#scapy) on systems with tail.
+If you want to live-capture with scapy [it should be possible]](/capture/sources/downloading_file#scapy) on systems with tail.

 #### Scapy Resources